University Endowment Lands: University Marketplace

 The University Marketplace is a mixed commercial-residential structure completed around the late 1990s to the early 2000s.
 The main floor is home to Rogers Wireless, Staples Business Depot, Starbucks, several restaurants, some cafes and others.

 The second floor of the Marketplace contains mostly offices and medical clinics.
 Some professors from UBC (especially those in the medical field) have offices located there, likely due to the proximity of the science buildings and UBC Hospital.

 The upper floors of the Marketplace contain mostly residential apartment housing.

 Education

-The UEL is adjacent to the University of British Columbia (hence the name "University Endowment Lands"), the Vancouver School of Theology and Regent College.

-In addition, the UEL is served by the Vancouver School Board and is zoned to University Hill Secondary School and University Hill Elementary School.